-All Cladis a professional brand specialized on stainless steel cookware.
-They have a few high class pans with non-stick teflon coating.
+All-Clad is a professional brand specialized in stainless steel cookware.
+They have a few high-class pans with the non-stick Teflon coating.
 These products are expensive but are the top quality especially for chefs and cooking enthusiasts.

-The non-stick feature exists thanks to its coating of silicon dioxide and the hydrophobic and olephobic encapsulated on the coat.
+The non-stick feature exists thanks to its coating of silicon dioxide and the hydrophobic and oleophobic encapsulated on the coat.
 This means that the pans are water and oil resistance.

-When the first ceramic pans arrived to the market people had doubts about them.
-The pans were too week and after a few uses the ceramic coating just peeled off the pans.
+When the first ceramic pans arrived at the market people had doubts about them.
+The pans were too weak and after a few uses the ceramic coating just peeled off the pans.

 The most important thing is that ceramic is more non-stick than Teflon and you can cook things like eggs without needing oil.
 Ceramic is an excellent heat conductor, even when used on irons; the surface on the pan gets hot evenly.